pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

  }
 ```

 An API would easily be able to pick up the parameter and decode it back to binary.
-This makes base64-encoded files uploads convenient for APIs, since the format of  the message containing the file and the way it is transferred does not differ from the standard way messages are sent to an API.
+This makes base64-encoded file uploads convenient for APIs, since the format of  the message containing the file and the way it is transferred does not differ from the standard way information is sent to an API.

 ### Base64 encoding vs. Multipart form data
 Base64 encoded files are easy to be used by JSON and XML APIs since they are represented as text and can be easily sent through the standard <code> application/json</code> format.
-However, the encoding increases the file size by 33%, making if difficult to transfer larger files.
+However, the encoding increases the file size by 33%, making it difficult to transfer larger files.
 Encoding and decoding also adds a computational overhead for both the server and the client.
 Therefore, base64 is suitable for sending images and small files under 100MB.
 Multipart forms, on the other hand, are more "unnatural" to the APIs, since the data is encoded in a different format and requires a different way of handling.
 However, the increased performance with larger files and the ability to stream files makes multipart form data more desirable for uploading larger files such as videos.

 ## Setting up Rails API for file upload